 Gills

 Gills of candy cap mushrooms are light-colored, usually whitish but with quite a bit of variation between species.
 They are almost always lighter than the caps and stems.
 When the gills are cut or bruised, they bleed a milky white latex.
+This latex is usually watery, like skim or powdered milk, and may even be more clear looking than actually white.
+It is generally not bright white and thick like how it occurs on other milky cap mushroom species.
 The milk does not change color, and it does not stain the gills; it remains white.

 The milky latex may taste sweet, but more often it is flavorless or only very slightly sweet.
 It will never be super bitter or acrid (maybe just slightly so); other milky cap species have bitter or spicy-tasting latex, so this is another good way to tell them apart.